manketsom/PDBTools/README.md

 the header, title, source, author, resolution and journal title of the PDB file, as well as the keywords of the PDB file.
 In addition to that, it can create a file with the protein residues of a particular chain and/or a file with the relevant lines of a specific chain.
 You will also get the opportunity to see the non-standard protein residues of a particular chain (should they be present).
 It can alter the chain ID of a structure and save the edited file as a new file.
-Finally, it can plot the temperature factors of a protein and return an image of the plot.
+Finally, it plots the temperature factors of a protein and returns an image of the plot.

 # Setting up the conda environment
 In order for this software to work, the user must be operating on a conda environment that supports this software.